Shop Subscribe

 Plant a Garden

 Have your children help you plant a garden and take care of it.
 The garden can have vegetables or flowers, but let them help pick out the seeds to help them get invested in the project.
-Then they can watch their plants grown each day.
-Help them learn the difference between the plants and the weeds and study the different phases that the plants are going through.
+Then they can watch their plants grow each day.
+Help them learn the difference between the plants and the weeds, and study the different phases that the plants are going through.
 After they are fully grown, you can teach your child about photosynthesis.

 Do you have any fun and educational activity ideas for summer?
 Please share them with us!